p-Limbo1996/Weather-App/README.md

-# Weather App 🌤️
+# 🌦️ Weather App

-This is a weather application built with React that allows users to search for weather data by city name.
+This is a weather application built with **React** that allows users to search for weather data by city name.
 The app fetches data from the OpenWeatherMap API and displays current weather conditions such as temperature, humidity, and wind speed.

-## Live Demo
+## 🌐 Live Demo

-You can view the live demo of the application here: [Weather App](https://p-limbo1996.github.io/Weather-App/)
+You can view the live demo of the application here: [**Weather App**](https://p-limbo1996.github.io/Weather-App/)

-## Features
+## ✨ Features

-- **Real-time Weather Data:** Get up-to-date weather information for any city.
+- 🌍 **Real-time Weather Data:** Get up-to-date weather information for any city.
-- **Dynamic Icons:** Weather icons change based on the current weather condition.
+- 🌤️ **Dynamic Icons:** Weather icons change based on the current weather condition.
-- **Responsive Design:** The application is fully responsive, working smoothly on both mobile and desktop devices.
+- 📱 **Responsive Design:** The application is fully responsive, working smoothly on both mobile and desktop devices.
-- **Smooth Animations:** Animations powered by `AOS (Animate On Scroll)` for a delightful user experience.
+- 💫 **Smooth Animations:** Animations powered by **AOS (Animate On Scroll)** for a delightful user experience.

-## Screenshots
+## 🖼️ Screenshots

 ![Weather App Screenshot](src/assets/p-limbo1996.github.io_Weather-App_.png)

-## Installation & Setup
+## 🛠️ Installation & Setup

 To run this project locally, follow these steps: